 These hardy profiteers set up whaling stations at Taieri Mouth, Port Molyneux and Tautuku but within decades there were pretty much no seals or whales left.

 Plans to build the country’s first Scottish colony in Clutha were dashed due to the lack of a big enough harbour with Dunedin (or new Edinburgh taken from the gaelic word) chosen instead.
 However within years settlers had spread throughout the district.

-Timber was the next big thing with sawmills set up around the river estuaries before the railway was built between Balclutha and Tahakopa which only closed in 1971 just 6 years after the road to Owaka was finally sealed.
+Timber was the next big thing with sawmills set up around the river estuaries in the Catlins before the railway was built between Balclutha and Tahakopa which only closed in 1971 just 6 years after the road to Owaka was finally sealed.

 Logging continues to a lesser extent across Clutha today but farming has very much taken over as the primary industry with dairy and livestock at the forefront.